 One of the main counterparts of the Special Rapporteur are the human rights defenders themselves.
-For example, he will meet with the human rights defenders in order to enrich his reflection with their stories, personal experiences and their knowledge of the field and of the situation of human rights.
+For example, she will meet with the human rights defenders in order to enrich her reflection with their stories, personal experiences and their knowledge of the field and of the situation of human rights.

-These exchanges enable the Special Rapporteur to learn about the needs and difficulties of the defenders in order to make, with the means at his disposal within the scope of his mandate, the most appropriate responses as possible.
+These exchanges enable the Special Rapporteur to learn about the needs and difficulties of the defenders in order to make, with the means at her disposal within the scope of her mandate, the most appropriate responses as possible.
 These meetings may occur in different contexts: specific appointments, consultations, conferences, trainings, etc.

 The Special Rapporteur also has partners at different levels: international, regional and state.

 At the international level, the Special Rapporteur may have as partners the other Special Rapporteurs, United Nations agencies or United National regional offices.

 Indeed, when sending a communication to a State about the situation of a human rights defender, the Special Rapporteur may add her signatures and endorse the ones of other Special Rapporteurs.
 For example, when the violation suffered by the defender also relates to the mandate of other Special Rapporteurs, all relevant Special Rapporteurs will jointly sign it so as to give more strength to the communication.

 Likewise, when the Special Rapporteur is on an official visit in a specific country, she comes into contact with the United Nations regional office competent in the visited area in order to consult its agents on their comments about the situation of human rights defenders.

 At the regional level, the Special Rapporteur can work with regional mechanisms protecting human rights.
 By cooperating with these mechanisms, the Special Rapporteur shares experiences and information, which allow them to compare and strengthen the working methods of each, as, when it is possible, to define common goals.